14wkinnersley/WellsFLIX-Status/content/default/issues/2021-04-05-isp-outage.md

 ---
 **Initial Incident Summary:** WellsFLIX Internet Service Provider (ISP) XMission is experiencing an Outage.

 **Status:** XMission performed additional work on their DHCP servers in response to the Outage on April 4, 2021 at 4:47PM MST.
+XMission has engaged UTOPIA to assist.